Fed up with your children fighting all the time? Learn how to stop the bickering with these effective sibling rivalry solutions!

-Most likely, they’re behaving from a place of anger, one where clear judgment or logic aren’t exactly on the forefront.
-And regardless of how terrible the behavior is, it’s also likely that it stemmed from a valid reason, such as feeling hurt or excluded.
+Most likely, they’re behaving from a place of anger and resentment, one where clear judgment or logic isn’t exactly at the forefront.
+They might have different temperaments.
+And regardless of how terrible the behavior is, it’s likely that it stemmed from a valid reason, such as feeling hurt or excluded.

-Still, that doesn’t justify the behavior, no matter how hurt they may feel.
+Still, no matter the root cause, it doesn’t justify the behavior, no matter how hurt they may feel.
 Instead, teach them that it’s okay to disagree, but it’s not okay to hurt each other.
 That there’s always a more respectful, compassionate way to voice their feelings.

 How can you teach them to keep their hands—and their harsh words—to themselves?

-- Monitor them extra carefully, especially if one or both of your kids has a tendency to hit.
+- Monitor them extra carefully, especially if one or both of your kids tends to hit.
 Most “hitting” phases come and go.
 If one of them is in one right now, spend more time with them so you can prevent hitting from happening.
 Be more present so you can prevent and address the issue right away.

 - Give them alternatives.
 We make the mistake of banishing what we think triggered the behavior, like feeling angry or disagreeing with others.
 Don’t paint a negative picture though, because it’s normal to feel upset or disagree with others.
 Rather than telling them not to get angry, offer different ways to express that anger, like using words, coming to get you, or walking away.

 Get more tips on how to teach conflict resolution for children.

 How often have your young children said, “I don’t want to play with you!” or “Go away, I don’t like you”?
 Maybe they don’t even bother with words, and outright push each other out of the way.